fbrinker/pi-init/README.md

 ```

 # Troubleshooting
+#### I can't connect to new rebooted pi
-Sometimes, after changing the hostname and setting the ip address, if have problems connecting to the "new" raspberrypi.
-Then i have to delete the device from my AVM Fritzbox router, restart it and the network (router) recognises it correctly.
+* Sometimes, after changing the hostname and setting the ip address, I have problems connecting (or even pinging) to the "new" raspberrypi...
+I have to delete the device from my AVM Fritzbox routers dhcp configuration, restart the pi and the network (router) will recognise the pi correctly.